more about individual tutoring and mentoring

 I never share students’ work without their express permission, so this is a sketch-map I made for myself of the geography of the imaginary Kersey Hall School, for The Mathematics of Love.
 It’s one of the many, many different things we might do to help you develop your writing.

-1) I read and mark up the manuscript (including any synopsis/plans etc.) with full comments and notes, and return that to you by registered post or electronically.
+1) I read and mark up the manuscript (including any synopsis, plans or notes) fully with comments and notes, and return that to you.
+After that you’re welcome to email any questions that will help you make the most of my feedback.

-Mentoring is structurally like a series of appraisals of short writing, and the fee is the same, but the discussion and feedback would also focus on your wider and longer-term goals and hopes as a writer, as well as the writing that I’ve seen in this particular session.
-If at any stage we are focussing purely on goals and motivation, and there really isn’t any text for feedback, then the fee for a meeting is £100, and you’re welcome to send me up to 1,000 words of notes before we meet.
+Mentoring is structurally like a series of appraisals of short writing, and the fee is the same, but the discussion and feedback would also focus on your wider and longer-term goals and hopes as a writer, as well as the writing that I’ve seen.
+Generally speaking we would meet for 90 minutes; after the first meeting, if you’d like to go ahead, we would meet about every six weeks, arranging the next date at the end of each meeting.

-Generally speaking we would meet for 90 minutes either in person or on Zoom.
-After the first meeting, if you’d like to go ahead, we would meet regularly, arranging the next date at the end of each meeting.
-I find every six weeks works well as an interval, but I am very happy to be flexible.
-If you’d prefer not to commit to a regular arrangement we can work ad hoc, with you emailing me whenyou feel another meeting would be useful; however, with ad hoc arrangements it may be a little longer before I can find space in my diary for the reading and meeting.
+If you’d prefer not to commit to a regular arrangement, I’m happy to work ad hoc, with you emailing me when you’d like to meet again; however, with ad hoc arrangements it may be a little longer before I can find space in my diary for the reading and meeting.

 developing your feedback & teaching skills